Neighbourhood Grants 2024

 (c) Collaboration and inclusion of diverse practitioners and Artists.

 (d) Partnership with organisations that increase your knowledge and skills in the area of Diversity.

 As diversity is a developing area for the Arts and for Arts Grants it is not expected that you would be equally proficient in all areas but that you are aware of the importance of diversity, accessibility and inclusion and are taking concrete steps to continually learn and increase your ability.

 Download our Guidance Document below which explains the Application questions in greater detail.
 We recommend printing this and keeping it beside you through the process.

 NEIGHBOURHOOD & VOLUNTARY INFORMATION SESSION

-Our Neighbourhood & Voluntary Arts Grant Information Session took place on Zoom on Tuesday 5th October 2021 at 11:30am.
+Our Neighbourhood & Voluntary Arts Grant Information Session will take place on Zoom on Thursday 12th October at 10:00am.
+Please book by clicking the button below.
 The aim of our information sessions is to provide help and guidance with all aspects of the online application process.
-The information session was led by the Arts Officer Team.
+The information sesson will be led by the Arts Officer Team.
 The session consists of a 25-minute walk-through of the application form, followed by 20 minutes of questions and answers.
-Please see video below.